Please cite the FISF Database Online as:

 The database has grown since 2001 and many others have assisted with the FISF - in the field, with data entry and database management, data and image submittals, and critical website review.
 Keith Bradley moved on from the FISF and IRC in 2012.
 Steve Woodmansee, however, is still affiliated with IRC, and continues to contribute to the FISF as an IRC Research Associate.
 In addition, many others have stepped in to fill various roles within this project.

 We acknowledge here many of these additional contributions, but any list would be incomplete.
 All contributions, no matter how small, are valuable and appreciated.
-In addition, it is important to note that several related database projects have grown out of the FISF, and share the same centralized database: Natives For Your Neighborhood, first published in 2005, The Floristic Inventory of the Florida Keys Database Online, first published in 2007, The Floristic Inventory of the Florida State Parks in the Florida Keys Database Online, also published in 2007, and two websites under development, one covering the Bahamas and one covering Puerto Rico.
+In addition, it is important to note that several related database projects have grown out of the FISF, and share the same centralized database: Natives For Your Neighborhood, first published in 2005, The Floristic Inventory of the Florida Keys Database Online, first published in 2007, The Floristic Inventory of the Florida State Parks in the Florida Keys Database Online, also published in 2007, Plantas de la Isla de Puerto Rico/Plants of the Island of Puerto Rico, and two websites under development, one covering the Bahamas and one covering the Yucatan peninsula.

 Database management and data entry have been conducted by George Gann and IRC Research Associate Christina Stocking since 2011.
-Lindsey Nieratka, IRC Education and Outreach Coordinator, assists with data entry.
-Previous to 2011, Gann, Bradley and Woodmansee shared database management responsibilities with assistance from Steve Green.
-Others that have assisted with data entry in the past include Melissa Abdo, Patty Castillo-Tren, Eric Fleites, Emilie Grahl, Kirsten Hines, Stephen Hodges, Jesse Hoffman, Debbie Lada, Josh Mahoney and Jimi Sadle.
+Before 2011, Gann, Bradley and Woodmansee shared database management responsibilities with assistance from Steve Green.
+Others that have assisted with data entry include Cara Abbott, Melissa Abdo, Patty Castillo-Tren, Eric Fleites, Samantha Gabriel, Emilie Grahl, Kirsten Hines, Stephen Hodges, Jesse Hoffman, Debbie Lada, Josh Mahoney, Lindsey Nieratka and Jimi Sadle.

 More than 50 photographers have contributed images to the FISF and related databases.
 In particular, we would like to acknowledge image contributions from Roger Hammer, Shirley Denton, Keith Bradley, Donald and Joyce Gann, George Gann, Chuck McCartney, and James Johnson.
 The open access photography of Forest and Kim Starr has also been critical.
 Other photographers include Erin Backus, John Bradford, Keith Buttry, Kristen Finch, Eric Fleites, Beryn Harty, Stephen Hodges, Bruce Holst, James J. Lange, Sarah Martin, Gil Nelson, Jennifer Possley, George Rogers, Mike Rosenthal, Jimi Sadle, Craig van der Heiden, Alicie Warren, Karolina Weclawska, and Steven Woodmansee.
 Susan Trammell and Wes Jurgens supplied illustrations, and www.plantillustrations.org has been invaluable in locating historical illustrations in the public domain.
 Fairchild Tropical Botanic Garden and the University of South Florida herbarium have allowed for the use of scanned herbarium specimens.